cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 there would be ready made devices out there that can be used for these situations.
 But, as far as I can tell at the moment, I was wrong.
 This is far from being simple and the below is a list of options that I found and evaluated.

-Besides the core taks of being able to control a voltage output between 0 and 10V several additional challenges popped up that I also initially imagined to be trivial.
+Besides the core tasks of being able to control a voltage output between 0 and 10V several additional challenges popped up that I also initially imagined to be trivial.
 I wanted to control the controllable devices via a Raspberry Pi 4B via a Jupyter notebook in Python.
 The first step in that direction is to enable the pulse width modulation and the I2C bus communication capabilities on the Raspberry Pi and then find a library that does the job.
 While there is a lot of documentation out there for the Raspberry Pi, most of it is outdated for older Raspberry Pis.
 Therefore, it is difficult